-The Agency Management submits this report together with the financial statements for the year ended June 30, 2019, which show the state of the Assets Recovery Agency Criminal Asset Recovery Fund affairs.
+The Agency management submits this report together with the financial statements for the year ended June 30, 2020, which show the state of the Assets Recovery Agency's Criminal Assets Recovery Fund affairs.

 i) Principal activities

 The principal activities of the Agency are highlighted in 2(a) above.